Three parts dragon-clover... one part alihotsy... wait till it turns blue, then add... What comes next?

 “Sorry, honey, daddy didn’t mean it.”
 George picked Roxanne up in his arms and kissed her.
 “How about I read you a story, eh?”

-The potion changed colors.
+The potion changed colours.

 They went over to the bookshelf, and he grabbed her favourite story book, The Runaway Unicorn.
 It was easy to spot because the spine was worn on both ends from being pulled so much.
 George had read it so many times that he could practically recite it by rote, but he knew how much Roxy liked to follow along with the pictures.